BrandenSoropia/BrandenSoropia.github.io/README.md

 ## Setup and Development Instructions:

+You must checkout the `dev` branch to do actual development. `master` branch is where the built files are dumped!

 1. Make sure you have Node installed.
 I'm using `v12.13.1`.
 Also make sure you have `yarn` classic installed to manage packages.
 2. Have Gulp CLI installed globally: `npm install --global gulp-cli`.
 3. Now clone repo and navigate to its directory in your terminal.
 Run `yarn` to install all dependencies.